 New York refused to finish its schedule, ignoring a road trip in mid-September, and was consequently ousted from the league over the winter.
 Mathews then joined Cincinnati with his batterymate Nat Hicks for 1877.
 The club was extremely poor and folded in mid-June.
 Amid financial trouble, the owner refused to pay for an impending road trip.
 Mathews was 3-12 in 15 games.
 The team reorganized a couple of weeks later but Mathews departed.
 Candy Cummings was brought in to man the box.
 Mathews wouldn’t become the main pitcher on a major-league club again until 1883.
 At the end of the 1877 season, Cincinnati was expelled from the National League for refusing to pay its dues.
 Mathews then joined Janesville in the League Alliance.

 Opening Day of 1878, April 20, found Mathews with the independent Brooklyn Chelseas, a club that had been in the League Alliance the previous season.
 On May 17 he jumped the club.
-According to the Daily Inter Ocean, “The Brooklyn nine has lost the services of its pitcher and catcher, Mathews and [Ed] McGlynn, who, being offered good terms by the Worcester club manager, left Brooklyn.”
-On June 1, Worcester and the Lynn Live Oaks of the International Association essentially merged.
+According to the St. Louis Globe-Democrat, “The Brooklyn nine has lost the services of its pitcher and catcher, Mathews and [Ed] McGlynn, who, being offered good terms by the Worcester club manager, left Brooklyn.”21 On June 1 Worcester and the Lynn Live Oaks of the International Association essentially merged.
 The new club, the Worcester Live Oaks, remained a member of the International Association.
 Mathews continued with Worcester but in July he was expelled for drunkenness, a malady that was plaguing the team.
-On the 11th, stellar African-American pitcher Bud Fowler, who had pitched earlier in the year for Lynn, was brought in to help replace Mathews.
+On the 11th, stellar African American pitcher Bud Fowler, who had pitched earlier in the year for Lynn, was brought in to help replace Mathews.
 He pitched that day, thus integrating the club.
 Mathews soon returned, though excessive drinking was still a problem on the club.
 Management challenged the players and, as the St. Louis Globe-Democrat wrote, “The members of the Worcester nine voluntarily signed the temperance pledge.”22

 Boston’s rotation changed in 1882.
 Mathews alternated with Jim Whitney.
-Bobby had 32 starts, Whitney, 48, respectively.
+Bobby had 32 starts, Whitney, 48.
 Mathews raised his total innings pitched to 285 from his anemic totals of recent years.
 The pair won 43 games as Boston finished in third place.
-On September 18, Mathews fanned four Buffalo players in one inning.
+On September 18 Mathews fanned four Buffalo players in one inning.

 Mathews’ career took an upward turn in 1883 when he joined the Philadelphia Athletics in the American Association, a rival major league in its second season.
 Immediately, he reassumed his ace status after six years, at age 31.
 The specifics of how Mathews joined the Athletics shed some light on the secret workings of the game at the time.
-Philadelphia owner Bill Sharsig later told the New York Telegram, “In 1882 when the association was just making itself felt, and there was no National Agreement, there was a demand for players.
-I met Matthews in the Bingham House, this city, during August that year, and made an arrangement with him by which he agreed to play with the Athletic club next season.
-I then gave him $1,000 to bind the bargain.”
+Philadelphia owner Bill Sharsig later told the New York Telegram, “In 1882 when the Association was just making itself felt, and there was no National Agreement, there was a demand for players.
+I met Matthews in the Bingham House (in Philadelphia) during August that year, and made an arrangement with him by which he agreed to play with the Athletic club next season.
+I then gave him $1,000 to bind the bargain.”23

 Mathews started 44 games for the Athletics in 1883, pitching 381 innings, and posted a 30-13 record.
 He was happy in Philadelphia, which wasn’t far from his Baltimore hometown, and played out his career there.
 He won 30 games in each of his first three seasons with the Athletics, pitching 1,234 innings.
 Philadelphia took the pennant in 1883 behind Mathews’ right arm.
 The battle was close as the Athletics nipped St. Louis by a mere game.
 Winning two of three from the Browns in late September sealed the pennant, despite the fact that the Athletics went on to drop three of four to Louisville.
 Philadelphia finished in the middle of the pack in 1884 and ’85.
 On September 30, 1885, Mathews struck out four men in an inning again.
 From 1882 through 1885, Mathews’ strikeout-to-walk figures were outstanding.
 He led the league in the category three of those years, with a total of 928 strikeouts to 159 walks, or 5.84 to 1.
 Perhaps, as George Wright noted, Mathews had successfully tweaked his curve in the minors.

 Like many players during the era, Mathews was called upon to umpire throughout his active career.
 He did so in 25 games over four years in the National Association and for 17 games in three National League seasons.
-In 1888, he worked four games in the American Association.
-He sought an umpiring post in the American Association in 1889, even refusing “several offers from minor-league clubs” to do so.
-He was eventually offered that post but at $1,200, a salary less than that of any other umpire.
+In 1888 he worked four games in the American Association.
+He sought an umpiring post in the American Association in 1889, even refusing “several offers from minor-league clubs” to do so.27 He was eventually offered that post but at $1,200, a salary less than that of any other umpire.
 He declined, saying it wouldn’t be fair to all umpires to drag the salary level down.
-Late that year, he joined the new Players League.
+Late that year, he joined the new Players’ League.
 According to Sporting Life in November, “The veteran pitcher, Bobby Matthews, is an out-and-out Brotherhood man, and is using his influence in securing the signatures of [National] League and [American] Association players to Brotherhood contracts.
-Bobby is already slated as a Brotherhood umpire.”
-However, he was let go after 71 games in July 1890.
-The Sporting Life wrote, “Bobby Matthews has been released for neglect of duty in leaving the New Yorks and Chicagos without an umpire in New York a couple of weeks ago in order to visit a sick friend in Philadelphia.”
-In 1891, Mathews found another slot in the American Association but was again replaced after 37 games in mid-June.
+Bobby is already slated as a Brotherhood umpire.”28 However, he was let go after 71 games in July 1890.
+Sporting Life wrote, “Bobby Matthews has been released for neglect of duty in leaving the New Yorks and Chicagos without an umpire in New York a couple of weeks ago in order to visit a sick friend in Philadelphia.”29 In 1891, Mathews found another slot in the American Association but was again replaced in mid-June after 37 games.

 By the middle of 1895, Mathews was virtually penniless, living and working at a roadhouse outside Providence owned by his ex-teammate of six years Joe Start.
-In May 1897, the first indication that Mathews was ill was found in Sporting Life: “According to the veteran, George Wood, that once famous pitcher, Bobby Matthews, is at Joe Start’s roadhouse, near Providence, a physical wreck.”
-In July, he was moved to Maryland General Hospital under the care of Dr. T.P.
+In May 1897 the first indication that Mathews was ill was found in Sporting Life: “According to the veteran, George Wood, that once famous pitcher, Bobby Matthews, is at Joe Start’s roadhouse, near Providence, a physical wreck.”33 In July, he was moved to Maryland General Hospital under the care of Dr. T.P.
 Lloyd for a brain disorder.
-Lloyd held out no hope for his recovery, proclaiming that he was “suffering from organic brain trouble, not paresis,” (a sexually-transmitted disease) as had been rumored.34
+Lloyd held out no hope for his recovery, proclaiming that he was “suffering from organic brain trouble, not paresis [a sexually-transmitted disease,]” as had been rumored.34